Differ812/AL-Profile-CSS-Library/README.md

 # AL-Profile-CSS-Library
 This is a library of CSS code for profiles on the site [AniList](http://anilist.co) using [AutoMail](https://github.com/hohMiyazawa/Automail).
-All this Profile themes are publicly available on the internet, all credits go to each owner respectively.
+All this profile themes are publicly available on the internet, all credits go to each owner respectively.

 # Tutorial
 1. To start off you'll have to install AutoMail, if you have it installed then skip to step 4.